-Because MySQL databases correspond to directories within the
+Because MySQL databases correspond to directories within the data

-DROP statement for
+DROP statement for that object,

-information, see Identifier Case Sensitivity
+Identifier Case Sensitivity

-Workarounds include using a consistent convention, where the
+Workarounds include using a consistent convention, where the most

-a temporary workaround is to delete the
+temporary workaround is to delete the

 DROP SCHEMA IF